If you’re not prepared, real estate investor PPC can eat your budget faster than Joey Chestnut eats hot dogs on the Fourth of July.

 10. Use Geo-Targeting:

-Geo-targeting your PPC marketing campaigns is a no brainer for real estate investors and agents mainly because real estate is such a geographically specific thing.
-If a person is looking for “rent to own homes in Ottowa Canada“… odds are they’re in Ottowa or are of course at least looking for properties in Ottowa.
+Geo-targeting your PPC marketing campaigns is a no-brainer for real estate investors, mainly because real estate is such a geographically specific thing.
+If a person is looking for “rent to own homes in Ottowa Canada“… odds are they’re in Ottowa or are at least looking for properties in Ottowa.

 But not everyone uses the location in the actual search phrase.
-Some people may type “rent to own homes”… and Geo-Targeting is exactly how you get in front of those people in the areas you want to target.
+Some people may type “rent to own homes,”… and Geo-Targeting is precisely how you get in front of those in the areas you want to target.

-This will help increase the click-through rate (CTR) of your ads, increase the conversion rate on your landing page (if you send them to a city-specific landing page), and help you cut down on wasted ad cost.
+This will help increase your ads’ click-through rate (CTR), increase the conversion rate on your landing page (if you send them to a city-specific landing page), and help you cut down on wasted ad costs.

 13. Evaluate Quality Score:

-Google Adwords has this thing they call the “Quality Score“.
-There are actually all kinds of quality scores that Google looks at.
+Google Ads has this thing they call the “Quality Score“.
+There are all kinds of quality scores that Google looks at.

-The ones that are the easiest to control on your end is the Quality Score on your landing pages, ads, and campaigns.
+The quality score on your end is the easiest to control on your landing pages, ads, and campaigns.

-In other words… look like a real company with real people behind it that care… and make your website easy for people to get the information they need from it.
+In other words… look like an honest company with real people behind it who care… and make your website easy for people to get the information they need.